tycrek/shoelace-pug-loader/README.md

 ### Loading components

-There are three ways to load components:
+There are four ways to load components:

 ```pug
 //- One at a time